christiaanbraun/functional-programming/README.md

     Use `python -m SimpleHTTPServer 8000` to serve the current folder locally

     # Go to page
-    Go to http://localhost:8000/ in the browser and
+    Go to http://localhost:8000/ in the browser and check it out

 ```